solcmich/zenml/README.md

 This directory contains the core pipeline system for the Weather Prediction project.
 The system is built using ZenML and consists of three main pipelines: data loading, training, and monitoring.

+[Video](https://www.youtube.com/playlist?list=PLpjHGjIAgyNl8yzT9tZNB7NwL4ScNtMX1) showcasing the application of this template on a real use case.

 ## Pipeline Architecture

 The system follows a modular design with three main pipelines: